pinkest-nekomata/LaDS-Lore-Project/Main Story/WU-09 No Morning.md

 [[Greyson]] reflects on the limits of their ability as doctors to save the hunters they care about.
 ## Summary
 By following [[Greyson]] and his hunter crush, this story highlights the fear and anxiety of caring for a hunter.
-Greyson reflects on their limits as medical professionals, eventually wondering whether the families of patients who've died see them as guardian angels or grim reapers.
+Greyson reflects on their limits as medical professionals, eventually wondering whether the families of patients who've died see them as guardian angels or [[Grim Reaper]]s.
 Zayne doesn't have an answer for this.

 We also have the symbol of the [[snow velvet]] flower in [[Zayne]]'s office.
 They only grow on [[Mt Eternal]], and even there are going extinct.
 He's able to keep it alive with his [[Evol]]--but eventually it grows [[black crystals]], and he determines it to be beyond saving.
 This is a poignant parallel to his relationship with [[MC]], especially because in [[WU-02 Snowy Stairs]] he admits to himself that he'd do anything to keep her alive.
 Here, he must accept the limits with the snow velvet--but he knows he won't with her.